khofstadter/khofstadter.com/index.md

 layout: default
 ---

 Hey there!
-I'm tEdör, a Hungarian interdisciplinary researcher living in England who is interested in Technology, Education, and Art (TEA).
-Consider subscribing to my mailing list below, to which I will share some ideas in edutainment style, in a few months.
+I'm tEdör, a Hungarian interdisciplinary researcher living in England.
+This website shares my progress on learning science to produce art.
+While my main focus is on using sound to induce and maintain alter states of consciousness (ASC), I am also interested in developing my personal knowledge management with the Zettlekasten method and in keeping my family healthy with exercise and food.

+Subscribing to my mailing list below, to hear more about my progress.

 <br>